-So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the auditor of the company is unaware.
-Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the auditor of the company is aware of that information.
+So far as each person who was a director at the date of approving this report is aware, there is no relevant audit information of which the company's auditor is unaware.
+Additionally, the directors individually have taken all the necessary steps that they ought to have taken as directors in order to make themselves aware of all relevant audit information and to establish that the company's auditor is aware of that information.